 What is depression?

-Most explanations of depression simply rephrase the symptoms of depression without ever getting to the root of the problem.
-One thing is for sure though, depression is a mental phenomenon.
+Most explanations of depression merely rephrase its symptoms without addressing the root of the problem.
+However, one thing is clear: depression is fundamentally a mental phenomenon.

-The mind is not just our brains.
-Mind is a vast collection of thoughts, memories, emotions and desires.
-You just know they are there.
-That’s the mind.
+The mind encompasses more than just our brains.
+It is a vast collection of thoughts, memories, emotions, and desires.
+These elements constitute the mind.

-We can’t change the past–it’s gone!
-We can learn from the experiences of the past, but we’ve got to learn to let go and live in the present moment.
-There’s a saying that goes something like “If you’re stressed you’re living in the future, if you’re depressed, you are living in the past.”
-So true isn’t it?
+We cannot change the past; it’s gone.
+While we can learn from past experiences, it’s crucial to learn to let go and live in the present moment.
+There’s a saying, “If you’re stressed, you’re living in the future; if you’re depressed, you are living in the past.”
+This statement rings true, doesn’t it?

-The signs, symptoms, and effects we experience with stress and depression are very similar, and many of them are in the body, but the root cause of both stress and depression is always in the mind.
-That’s good news!
-That means that you are the one in control of treating it.
+The signs, symptoms, and effects of stress and depression are very similar, with many manifesting physically.
+However, the root cause of both conditions lies in the mind.
+This is actually good news because it means that you have the power to address and manage it.

-You need not have all the symptoms.
-A combination of two or three of these symptoms experienced regularly is an indication of depression that needs attention.
+It’s not necessary to experience all the symptoms listed.
+Regularly encountering a combination of two or three of these symptoms could indicate depression that requires attention.

 Signs